Biblically speaking, a blessing is a gift or favor bestowed on us by God.

 Whatever you do, work heartily, as for the Lord and not for men, knowing that from the Lord you will receive the inheritance as your reward.
 You are serving the Lord Christ.
 For the wrongdoer will be paid back for the wrong he has done, and there is no partiality.
 Colossians 3:23-25

-Yeshua came to the earth to show us how to live a holy (set-apart), righteous, law-keeping life that reaps blessings.
+Yeshua came to the earth to show us how to live a holy (set-apart), righteous, law-abiding life that reaps blessings.
 Many people believe that He took all the curses away so that there is nothing to worry about – but that is far from truth.
 He offers us forgiveness and takes away the death penalty for our sins when we repent, or turn away, from them.
 (Remember that sin, as defined by the Bible, is lawlessness.)
-But if we continue to live in sin/lawlessness, then we are still getting cursed because of our lawless behavior.
-In order to be free from the curses of lawlessness, we have to obey the instructions the Father gave us in His Word.
-Thank goodness when we believe in Yeshua Messiah, His Spirit gives us the power to be free from the law of sin that leads to death, so we can obey the law of God that brings freedom, life and blessings.
+But if we continue to live in our sin/lawlessness, then we are still getting cursed because of our lawless behavior.
+In order to be free from the curses of lawlessness, we have to turn from our wicked ways and obey the instructions the Father gave us in His Word.
+Thank goodness when we believe in Yeshua Messiah, His Spirit gives us the strength to be free from sin that leads to death, so we can obey the law of God that leads to freedom, life and blessings.

 Let me share our personal story with you.
 I (Carmela) thought I had a good life.
 I have great parents, even though they divorced when I was 12.
 I have never been without food or clothes.
 I have a college education and have had good jobs.
 I am married to a great man and have two wonderful children.
 I have struggles like everybody else, but I thought my life was as blessed as it could be in this corrupt world.

 Praise God, He gave me an amazing step-dad who is a pastor.
 His passion for the Word was contagious and ultimately fueled my fire for a closer relationship with God.
 That fire led me on the journey of a lifetime!